Freedom of religion in Russia: Improvements and positive developments in respect for religious freedom

-During the reporting period, President Putin spoke several times on the need to combat interethnic and inter-religious intolerance.
+During the reporting period, President Putin spoke several times on the need to combat inter-ethnic and inter-religious intolerance.
 The ROC hosted the World Summit of Religious Leaders in July 2006, including 200 leaders from 40 countries.
 The conference focused on political and social issues and included calls for inter-religious tolerance.
 President Putin addressed the leaders and urged them to lead their congregations away from extremism.

 On March 13, 2007, President Putin visited the Vatican and discussed with Pope Benedict XVI ways to improve relations between the ROC and Roman Catholic Church.

 The LDS succeeded in registering 51 local religious organizations as of the end of 2006.

 On December 12, 2006, a court affirmed the New Testament Church and the Perm Community of Evangelical Christians' title to the former Lenin Palace of Culture, providing an official certificate documenting the community's ownership of the facility, which they planned to use as a house of worship.

 An Old Believer community in Samara regained its pre-Revolutionary church through a municipal decision during the reporting period.

 Despite the prolonged series of investigations, Jehovah's Witness officials in St. Petersburg told consulate staff that the situation in Northwest Russia had improved.
-The officials said they had been able to engage in constructive dialogue with Government officials with regard to the general situation on religious freedom and the investigation of their Administrative Center.
+The officials said they had been able to engage in constructive dialogue with Government officials with regard to the general situation on religious freedom and the investigation of their Administrative Centre.

-In November 2006, the Permskiy Kray court ruled in favor of the Pentecostal Church, allowing the church to register its property, overturning several previous lower court decisions against the group.
+In November 2006, the Permskiy Kray court ruled in favour of the Pentecostal Church, allowing the church to register its property, overturning several previous lower court decisions against the group.
 The Pentecostal group reported having received no official harassment since the resolution of the case.

 In February 2007 a Sverdlovsk oblast court convicted five teenagers of the 2005 murder of a Jewish man, sentencing them to prison sentences ranging from 5 to 10 years.
 The teens were skinheads and members of extremist and Nazi-affiliated groups.
 The court acknowledged the anti-Semitic nature of the crime in its verdict, which came under Article 105, Section 2, "Ethnic or Religious Hate Crime."

 Federal and regional officials participated actively in, and in many cases strongly supported, a range of government and NGO-organized programs to promote tolerance.
 The December 2006 conference "A Multi-Ethnic Russia" was cosponsored by the Federation Council and UNESCO and included sessions on religious diversity and tolerance.